didtheyghostme/jobdatelens/video/README.md

 - The placeholder watermark is absent.
 - The product stage shows either the verified Codex-browser capture or a clean Chrome recording.
 - Dates and status are readable on a phone-sized preview.
+- Shortcut keypresses and date-row highlights remain synchronized with their callouts.
 - No personal or employer-sensitive information is visible.
 - The exported MP4 is no longer than 12 seconds and remains below X's upload limit.
 - The post contains the correct installation or beta link.